Khem Birch: Toronto Raptors (2021–2023)

-On April 10, 2021, Birch signed with the Toronto Raptors for the remainder of the 2020-21 season.
-On April 11, 2021, Birch made his debut with the Raptors, getting four points and five rebounds in 18 minutes of action during a 102–96 loss to the New York Knicks.
-On April 14, 2021, Birch tied his career-high with 14 points, six rebounds, one assist, one steal and two blocks in a 117–112 win against the San Antonio Spurs.
-On April 26, 2021, Birch tied his career-high again with 14 points, six rebounds, one assist, two steals and two blocks in a 112–96 win against the Cleveland Cavaliers.
+On April 10, 2021, Birch signed with the Toronto Raptors for the remainder of the 2020–21 season, making his debut the next day during a 102–96 loss to the New York Knicks, getting four points and five rebounds in 18 minutes of action.
+Three days later, Birch tied his career-high with 14 points, six rebounds, one assist, one steal and two blocks in a 117–112 win against the San Antonio Spurs.
+On April 26, he tied his career-high again with 14 points, six rebounds, one assist, two steals and two blocks in a 112–96 win against the Cleveland Cavaliers.
 The next day, Birch had his first double-double with the Raptors, getting 13 points and 14 rebounds, nine of which were offensive rebounds, in a 116–103 loss against the Brooklyn Nets.
-On April 29, 2021, Birch scored a career-high 20 points, making a career-high two three-pointers while adding nine rebounds, four assists, two steals and a block in a 121–111 loss to the Denver Nuggets.
+On April 29, he scored a career-high 20 points, making a career-high two three-pointers while adding nine rebounds, four assists, two steals and a block in a 121–111 loss to the Denver Nuggets.

 On August 6, 2021, Birch re-signed with the Raptors for 3 years and just over $20 million, keeping him with the team through the 2023–24 season.

-San Antonio Spurs (2023–present)

-On February 9, 2023, Birch was traded, alongside a 2024 first-round pick and two future second-round picks, to the San Antonio Spurs in exchange for Jakob Poeltl.
+On February 9, 2023, Birch was traded, alongside a 2024 first-round draft pick and two future second-round draft picks, to the San Antonio Spurs in exchange for Jakob Poeltl.
+He did not appear in a game for the team, and was waived prior to the start of the following season on October 19.

+Bàsquet Girona (2024)

+On February 5, 2024, Birch signed with Bàsquet Girona of the Spanish Liga ACB.

+Fenerbahçe (2024–present)

+On September 11, 2024, Birch signed a one-year deal with the Turkish powerhouse Fenerbahçe.
+On May 25, 2025, Birch helped Fenerbahçe to their second EuroLeague championship in Abu Dhabi.

+In the 2024–25 Basketbol Süper Ligi Finals against Beşiktaş Fibabanka, Birch led Fenerbahçe to won game one (94-76) with 15 points and 6 rebounds on June 17 and won game two (84-76) with 18 points and 6 rebounds on June 19, and also recorded 12 points, 8 rebounds and 1 steal in game four (87-91). then he won the Turkish League Finals MVP award for 2024-25 season.

+On August 3, 2025, Birch re-signed with Fenerbahçe on a one-year contract.

 Canadian national team

 Birch was a member of the junior national teams of Canada.
 With Canada's Under-18 junior national team, he played at the 2010 FIBA Americas Under-18 Championship, where he won a bronze medal.
 He is also a member of the senior men's Canadian national team.
 With Canada's senior national team, he played at the 2016 Manila FIBA World Olympic Qualifying Tournament.

 Birch represented Canada at the 2019 FIBA Basketball World Cup in China.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.